yofot/ECSorg/README.md

 - Go/GoLang (1.18+)
 - .NET/dotnet (6, 7 support might be added soon.)

+ # HEADS UP

+ i would reconmend uninstalling anything that uses sql like xampp and stuff

 Step 1.
 Create a user and database in PostgreSQL, make sure login is enabled for it.
 Once that's done, put a file in services/api named config.json.
 Put this in it (replacing the DB, User, and Pass with your credentials):
 ```
 {